 Practical: Identify all supply and demand areas.
 Label them in terms of strength of importance.

 - Explanation of the profile and importance /meaning of volume.

 Practical: Identify all of the above from a normal candlestick chart.

 A study of the “vibration” or frequency of the markets and how different asset classes have a different Harmonic or frequency and the use of this information to help time trades.

 Identifying trading opportunities based around the session times of London, New York and Tokyo.

 Probably the most important chapter because here is where you will define the rules which will determine your success.

 - Objective is to graduate to live trading by becoming consistently profitable.

 Start The Course

-Your first module; The Basics of Trading is just a few clicks away.
+Your first free module; The Basics of Trading is just a few clicks away.